openstack/openstack-ansible-os_gnocchi/README.rst

 solution and will not work properly if there are multiple Gnocchi instances in a your OpenStack cluster.

-If you wish to use Redis or Zookeeper for coordination, setting up that service is a prerequisite.
+If you wish to use Etcd, Redis, or Zookeeper for coordination, setting up that service is a prerequisite.
 You might have luck using other roles for management of that. (e.g. https://github.com/AnsibleShipyard/ansible-java and https://github.com/AnsibleShipyard/ansible-zookeeper)